A set of my twined strings installed in the bass register of a client's Hubert 1784 clavichord copy.

 to replace strings where a change from yellow to red brass would be required

-to replace plain strings that are too thick to fret accurately for the scale length
+to replace plain strings that are too thick to fret in-tune for the desired pitch and scale length

 Twined strings are very elastic and have a noticeable "stretch" to them -- a desirable quality that especially assists in tuning lower notes.
 The higher elasticity of the strings makes for a string that is richer in the higher partials, creating a greater focus than plain strings of "equivalent diameter" (or "ED" -- see Gauges, below).
 In most cases, twined strings sound brighter than historically appropriate wound/overspun strings.